Sherman & Irene Dreiseszun Scholarship

 - Studying international relations, history, political science, diplomacy, or a related field or discipline that reflects President Truman's dedication to promoting public service and international peace.

-Additionally, scholarship recipients should be available to receive their Scholarship Certificates at the Truman Foundation's annual luncheon that will take place on Monday, May 8, 2023 at the Kansas City Marriot Downtown.
+Additionally, scholarship recipients should be available to receive their Scholarship Certificates at the Truman Foundation's annual luncheon that will take place in May 2024 at the Kansas City Marriot Downtown.

 Two (2) scholarships of $5000 each are available to be awarded the following fall semester.